Flour de Liz

 Espresso Powder - The espresso powder adds a depth of flavor that really helps balance out the sweetness of the creme egg.
 There's not enough to add a coffee flavor.

-Substitutions
+Substitutions & Variations

 Cornstarch - The cornstarch creates the perfect cookie texture, but it can be replaced with additional flour if needed.

-Espresso Powder - The small amount of espresso powder has really big impact on the flavor of the cookie, but it can be skipped if needed.
+Espresso Powder - The small amount of espresso powder has a really big impact on the flavor of the cookie, but it can be skipped if needed.

-Creme Eggs - I only tested this with creme eggs and caramel eggs which both worked perfectly, but other similar candy eggs should also work!
+Creme Eggs - I only tested this with creme eggs and caramel eggs, which both worked perfectly, but other similar candy eggs should also work!

-How to Make this Recipe
+How to Make Creme Egg Cookies

 Butter, sugar, and brown sugar in a textured stainless steel mixing bowl with a handle.

-Step 1: Beat butter and sugars until light and fluffy.
+1. Step 1: Beat butter and sugars until light and fluffy.

 Egg and vanilla added to the creamed butter and sugar in the textured stainless steel mixing bowl.

-Step 2: Add egg and vanilla, and mix until well combined.
+1. Step 2: Add egg and vanilla, and mix until well combined.

 Dry ingredients added to the cookie dough in the mixing bowl.

-Step 3: Mix in flour, cornstarch, baking powder, baking soda, salt, and espresso powder, and stir until just combined.
+1. Step 3: Mix in flour, cornstarch, baking powder, baking soda, salt, and espresso powder, and stir until just combined.

 Cookie dough partially wrapped around a creme egg sitting on a white surface.

-Step 4: Take a heaping tablespoon of dough (approximately 30g) and press it flat in your palm (not too thin).
+1. Step 4: Take a heaping tablespoon of dough (approximately 30g) and press it flat in your palm (not too thin).
 Place a creme egg on top and mold the dough around the egg until it's fully covered.

 Balls of creme egg cookie dough on a parchment lined baking sheet.